nomemory/andreinc-site/_posts/2021-11-08-a-tale-of-java-hash-tables.md

 Secondly, I was surprised to see that `LProbMap<K,V>` and `RobinHoodMap<K,V>` are performing relatively well vs. `HashMap<K,V>` for datasets < `1_000_000`.
 After the number of elements increases, performance is degrading but not by huge margins.
 In terms of memory consumption, the results were also quite similar.

-Implementing the 5 *Open Addressing* maps was a fun and frustrating exercise.
+Implementing the <strike>five</strike> six *Open Addressing* maps was a fun and frustrating exercise.
 In Java, you can only be *half-smart* when you are writing code.
 The other *half* is where the JIT comes into play.
 You cannot control even what function is getting inlined.
 So writing the code to make it as fast as possible was a trial and error endeavor.
 I am not even sure I've made the right decisions.

 I had high hopes for `LProbBinsMap<K,V>`, but surprisingly it performed the worst.
 Maybe I've missed something and someone more experienced than me can find the reason why it works poorly.